-Figure 27 on the following page, charts the level of increased investment in assets that Council has been able to achieve as a result of the measures it began implementing from 2007 onwards.
-It shows that Council has more than doubled its spending on asset renewal and maintenance from an average of \$9.4M between 2004 and 2010 to an average of \$16.8M every year between 2011 and 2016.
+Figure 27 charts the level of increased investment in assets that Council has been able to achieve as a result of the measures it began implementing from 2007 onwards.
+It shows that Council has substantially increased its spending on asset renewal and maintenance from an average of \$9.4M between 2004 and 2010 to an average of \$16.8M every year between 2011 and 2016.
 Council has been able to direct an average of an additional \$7.4M a year to the task of asset renewal and maintenance.